Arezookhalili/Arezookhalili.github.io/_posts/2022-12-15-Image-Manipulation.md

 tags: [Python, Image manipulation]
 ---

-In this post I'm going to visualize working with arrays. for that, we will play with a Camaro car image and try to manipulate it and create new images!
+In this post, I'm going to visualize working with arrays. for that, we will play with a Camaro car image and try to manipulate it and create new images!

 Let's get into it!